mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 ### GridInfo

 In most gridded inventory processing the number of rows, columns, and possibly layers will need to be defined.
-This section fills the need for those constant vaues.
+This section fills the need for those constant values.

     [GridInfo]
     rows: 291